grych/drab/README.md

 ### The example above is available [here](https://github.com/grych/drab-example)

 ## What now?

 Visit [Demo Page](https://tg.pl/drab) for a live demo and more description.

 Visit [Documentation](https://hexdocs.pm/drab) page.

+## Getting help

+There is a Drab's thread on [elixirforum.com](https://elixirforum.com/t/drab-phoenix-library-for-server-side-dom-access/3277), please address questions there.

 ## Tests and Sandbox